Nanostring-Biostats/CosMx-Analysis-Scratch-Space/_code/HierAnnot/README.md

 ### Examples and diagnostic plots

 You can find expanded example scripts under the `examples` subfolder.
-- `examples/basic_usage.py`: normal hierarchy annotation along with optional maligant integration.
+- `examples/basic_usage.py`: normal hierarchy annotation along with optional malignant integration.
 - `examples/end_to_end_anndata.py`: end-to-end workflow with `AnnData` and custom embeddings.
 - `examples/plot_diagnostics_from_bundle.py`: all individual diagnostic plots
-- `examples/tissue_type_detection.py`: automatic pipeline with tissue type detection and auto-pick of normal hierarhcy and tumor program set.
+- `examples/tissue_type_detection.py`: automatic pipeline with tissue type detection and auto-pick of normal hierarchy and tumor program set.

 Various diagnostic plots could be generated from the results and are intended to answer different questions: